aredn/documentation/arednGettingStarted/installing_firmware.rst

 Different radio hardware will require different methods for installing the AREDN |trade| firmware.
 For **Ubiquiti** 802.11n devices, your computer's `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ *client* will connect to the node's TFTP *server* in order to upload the firmware image.
 For Ubiquiti 802.11ac devices you will follow a separate procedure explained below.
 For **Mikrotik** and **TP-LINK** devices, your computer will run a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* and the node's remote boot *client* will download the boot image from your computer.
 For **GL-iNet** devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 Refer to the specific procedures below for your node hardware.

-If you experience an issue uploading firmware to your device you can refer to the *Firmware Tips* document in the **How-To Guide**.
+In the *Firmware Tips* section of the **How-To Guide** you will find assistance if you experience an issue uploading firmware to your device.
+The **How-To Guide** also contains a *Virtual Machine Installs* section for help installing x86_64 firmware images on a VM for a virtualized node.

 Preparing Your Computer
 -----------------------